dedecube/dedecube-docs/src/getting-started/xcode.md

 3. **Configure the iOS Simulator**: Open Xcode and set up the iOS Simulator for testing:
     - Navigate to Xcode’s Settings (Cmd + ,).
     - Select the “Platforms” tab.
-    - Download and install simulators for the iOS latest version.
+    - For each project, install simulators for the latest version of iOS and the oldest supported iOS version as specified by the project requirements.
+For instance, if your project supports from iOS 14 and the current iOS version is 17, ensure you have both iOS 14 and iOS 17 simulators installed.

 ## Testing on real devices